Tornado3P9/installscript-linux/README.md

 Security tip for using Firefox:
 - Type **`about:config`** into the *URL Search Bar* and then look for `pdfjs.enableScripting`.
 Set that to `false`.
+- Type **`about:preferences`** into the *URL Search Bar* and go to **Privacy & Security**.
+Scroll down and choose `Enable HTTPS-Only Mode in all windows`.
+This way your browser will only allow save connections and will ask you for permission if the website does not support https.
+Also `Enable DNS over HTTPS`.
+- Type **`about:performance`** into the *URL Search Bar* to see the Firefox **Task Manager**.
+There you can see which application or addon uses up too many resources.
-Optionally you can harden your security by changing even more settings.
-Note: disabling hackable comfort functions may also reduce comfort.
+**Optionally!** you can harden your security by changing even more settings. **Note: disabling hackable comfort functions may also reduce comfort.**
   - `media.peerconnection.enabled` set that to `false` to disable WebRTC if you do not specifically need this feature.
   - `network.dnscacheExpiration` change the number down to `10`.
   - `network.dns.disableIPv6` leave that at `false`.